veri-mm/veri-mm/README.md

 </p>
 <br>

 Welcome to my GitHub!
-I'm Veridiana, a Architecture and Urbanism graduate who transitioned to development.
+I'm Veridiana, graduated in Architecture and Urbanism who transitioned to development.
 I'm now working as a Front-end developer and enrolled in Systems Analysis and Development graduation course.

 ### I'm currently learning
  - TypeScript | React | JavaScript | Php | HTML | CSS | Git